-If you are interested in the clash of civilizations, consider the case of the Aztecs and the Spanish near the beginning of the 16th century.
+If you are interested in the clash of civilizations, consider the case of the Aztecs and the Spanish at the beginning of the 16th century.
 For sheer scale, drama and human interest, few stories command such breathtaking attention.
-The subject of Guilderland's second 2020 dig, to occur between Monday, August 24 and Friday the 28th at The Community Gardens, is this world changing subject.
+The subject of our last summer dig, to occur between Monday, August 30 and Friday Sept 3rd at Guilderland’s Community Garden, is this world changing subject.
 Our source material includes parts of the letters of the Spanish conquistador, Hernan Cortez, to his Emperor, Charles V, as well as parts of the Aztec account of the conquest ("The Broken Spears").
-In 1519, Spanish conquistadors from the Island of Cuba sailed West to explore what is today the Gulf Coast of Mexico.
+In 1519, conquistadors from Cuba sailed West to explore what is today the Gulf Coast of Mexico.
 What they encountered there dazzled them beyond what words can credibly tell: a splendid, savage empire with riches so abundant that its immediate conquest was fatefully undertaken.
-What followed was one of the most gigantic wars of all time, if such meaning is measured in human life.
-The story is filled with twists, turns and outcomes so astonishing that they make successful Hollywood scripts look ordinary.
-In diplomatic encounters, sieges and battles each side struggled to harness magic, religion and military power to outwit and defeat the other.
-In this dig, you will excavate one of the many encounters in this war (near the Aztec capital city of Tenochtitlan) of which history, archaeology, and literature have left us an unforgettable record.
-The artifacts alone are stunning but their context will stop a digger in her/his intellectual tracks as they consider the forces that caused it, preserved it and imbue it with meaning relevant today.
-Prepare yourself to experience the savage splendor of the Aztec empire in one crucial moment of its death struggle against Spain.
+What followed was one of the most gigantic wars of all time, filled with twists, turns and outcomes so astonishing that they make successful Hollywood scripts look ordinary.
+In diplomatic encounters, sieges and battles each side struggled to harness magic, religion and power to outwit and defeat the other.
+In this dig, you will excavate the site of one of the many encounters in this war of which archaeology, history and literature have left us an unforgettable record.
+Prepare yourself to experience the savage splendor of the Aztec empire in a crucial moment of its death struggle against Spain.
 An excavation NOT to be missed.

 - Campers should arrive dressed for the weather, with appropriate footwear and a cap or hat.